 One of the first questions many people ask when they learn about this system for the first time is “why don’t people run off with the money as soon as they get their early payout?” – so cynical!
 Well, peer responsibility and social accountability are powerful drivers that has meant that this system has endured for decades.
 You do not want to be the one to let down your friends or family (or, as in some parts of the world, your community or village).
 You also want to feel the sense of satisfaction that comes from knowing you have helped people close to you whilst achieving your own personal financial goals.
 And so you are inherently genuinely committed to make it work by maintaining your obligations to the group.
 In very rare occasions from the past, those who have deliberately deceived and stolen from an offline savings group have become social pariahs.
 And in this age of social media, news travels fast – and in some cases so do hands, and you don’t want to catch them.

 We have built Pardna App to make it easy to save with those you personally know and trust; your close friends and family.
 The people who you would happily lend to in any circumstance anyway (and do not mind taking a loan from), knowing full well the loan would be paid back.

-We have developed Pardna App to allow our users to conduct the saving and lending activities they are used to doing offline, but via a mobile app and in a more efficient, modern and fun way.
-And perhaps more importantly, we want to introduce new people to this way of saving and lending.
+We have developed Pardna App to allow our users to conduct the saving and money generation activities they are used to doing offline, but via a mobile app and in a more efficient, modern and fun way.
+And perhaps more importantly, we want to introduce new people to this way of saving and generating money.
 Our mission is to help everyone achieve their financial goals and change mindsets in regard to personal finance.

 Future updates to Pardna App will make it easy to safely and securely save and lend with those outside of your personal circles, and automate the process even further.
 A lot more is coming!